Once you have bought a piece of land you will need to submit a planning application to the Local Planning Authority (LPA).

 If you are not able to get free legal representation or help from Planning Aid you will need to employ the services of a private planner and if your case goes to appeal, it is likely to cost you several thousand pounds.

 Once a planning application is submitted the LPA will assess your application.
 A planning officer will either recommend that it should be accepted or refused.
 Most Gypsy and Traveller planning cases will go to committee where local councillors will make a decision on whether you should be given planning permission or not.
-They can ignore the recommendations of the planning officer and make their own decision, which unfortunately more often than means a refusal.
+They can ignore the recommendations of the planning officer and make their own decision, which unfortunately often means a refusal.
 You then have the right to appeal against their decision to the Planning Inspectorate.

 ‘Planning Policy for Traveller Sites’ is the current planning policy on the provision of caravan sites for Gypsies and Travellers, including Travelling Showpeople.
 It should be read in conjunction with the government’s ‘National Planning Policy Framework’ which was published on 27 March 2012.